fastai/course-v3/docs/deployment_zeit.md

 This should create a directory called **app** in your original directory.

 ## Step 5: Upload your trained model file
 Upload your trained model file (for example `stage-2.pth`) to a cloud service like Google Drive or Dropbox.
-Copy the share link for the file and generate a download link using [https://rawdownload.now.sh/](https://rawdownload.now.sh/).
+Copy the download link for the file.

+**Note:** the download link is the one which starts the file download directly - and is normally different than the share link which presents you with a view to download the file (use [https://rawdownload.now.sh/](https://rawdownload.now.sh/) if needed)

 If you want to just test the deployment initially, you can use Jeremy's bear classification model from Lesson 2,  - download the trained model file from [here](https://www.dropbox.com/s/y4kl2gv1akv7y4i/stage-2.pth?raw=1).